 They pay as much tax as a high-earning native, and they often derive no discernible benefit from the system into which their taxes are going.
 They’re not entitled to many benefits until after they are in the US five years, legally.
 The illegals won’t qualify for entitlements, even if they’re in th US for forty years.

 1 Education is said to be a factor here.
 Those who finish high school or have a degree earn more, broadly.
 Immigrant education standards tend to be lower.
 “They’re not sending their best.”

 2 Hence, these immigrants do the crappy jobs!

-Are the low-income, legitimate immigrants who have children here, and work visas, the problem?
+Are the low-income, legitimate immigrants who have children in the US, and work visas, the problem?